nigelmj/comp34812/natural-language-inference-transformer-model-card.md

       - train_batch_size: 16
       - eval_batch_size: 16
       - seed: 42
-      - num_epochs: 10
+      - num_epochs: 1
+      - warmup_ratio: 0.1
+      - weight_decay: 0.01

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 5 hours
+      - overall training time: 40 minutes
-      - duration per training epoch: 30 minutes
+      - duration per training epoch: 15 minutes
-      - model size: 300MB
+      - model size: 500.78MB

 ## Evaluation